raspi-s-dojo/raspisdojo.com/content/en/docs/About/_index.md

 ---
-title: "Tutorials"
+title: "About"
-linkTitle: "Tutorials"
+linkTitle: "About"
-weight: 8
+weight: 1
 date: 2017-01-04
 description: >
-  Show your user how to work through some end to end examples.
+  Information about Raspi's Dojo community, main team and our goals
 ---

 {{% pageinfo %}}